Improvement of a neural network convection scheme by including triggering and evaluation in present and future climates: Evaluation in warmer climate

-In order to get an offline validation dataset of a warmer climate, we run one year of simulation (year 2006) for which the prescribed sea surface temperature forcing is increased by 4K \citep{bony_cfmip_2011}.
+In order to get an \textit{offline} validation dataset of a warmer climate, we run one year of simulation (year 2006) for which the prescribed sea surface temperature forcing is increased by 4K \citep{cess_methodology_1988, bony_cfmip_2011}.
 We will call this climate, +4K climate.

-To mitigate possible extrapolation issues, We aim to use variables with consistent value ranges across both current and +4K climates.
-The most straightforward example of this is the use of relative humidity rather than absolute humidity, giving its small variations in a warmer climate \citep{Manabe1967}.
-Thus, we performed a training of both NNs of the parameterization with RH instead of $q_t$ as in \cite{Beucler_2024}.
+To mitigate potential extrapolation issues, we aim to use variables with consistent value ranges across both current and +4K climates.
+Relative Humidity ($RH$) provides a clear example: its distribution remains consistent across climates \citep{Manabe1967}, and using $RH$ as the humidity predictor leads to improved (\textit{offline}) performance of the data-driven parameterization compared with $q_t$ \citep{Beucler_2024}.
+To assess the impact of the choice of the humidity variable on the extrapolation capabilities of the data driven model, we trained both NNs of the parameterization using $RH$ instead of $q_t$ using data from a simulation in current climate ($\mathcal{D}_{balanced}$).

-In current climate, the performance of the NN parameterization remains unchanged, whether the humidity input used is $q_t$ or RH (not shown).
-The offline validation, in +4K climate shows that the parameterization using RH performs better at nearly all levels, despite an overall degradation in performance compared to results in current climate (Fig. S3).
-The other inputs, for which the range of values varies across climates, can explain this degradation.
-Zonal means differences also support that the use of RH rather than $q_t$ improve performances (not shown).
+When evaluated in current climate, the \textit{offline} performance of the NN parameterization remains unchanged, regardless of whether $q_t$ or $RH$ is used as the humidity input (not shown).
+In the +4K climate, the parameterization using $RH$ performs better at nearly all levels, despite an overall degradation in performance compared to results in current climate (Fig. S6).
+This degradation can be attributed to other input variables, whose value ranges vary across climate.
+Zonal mean differences further support that the use of RH instead of $q_t$ improves performance (not shown).

-For online validation we run three five-year experiments in a +4K climate, described in Table \ref{TabSim2} : ARP-GEM+4K, the reference simulation and ARP-GEM+4K (NN-t0.5-$q_t$) and ARP-GEM+4K (NN-t0.5-RH) the +4K simulation where the deep convection scheme is replaced by NNs.
+To evaluate \textit{online} performance of the data-driven parameterizations in +4K, we run three five-year experiments in a +4K climate, described in Table \ref{TabSim2} : ARP-GEM+4K, the reference simulation as well as ARP-GEM+4K (NN-t0.5-$q_t$) and ARP-GEM+4K (NN-t0.5-RH), the +4K simulation where the deep convection scheme is replaced by the data-driven parameterizations using $q_t$ and $RH$ as humidity variables, respectively.

-The simulations remains stable for five years with RH and with $q_t$.
-It means that the extrapolation issues does not lead to numerical instabilities and simulation crashes.
-We compared the results of ARP-GEM+4K (NN-t0.5-$q_t$) and ARP-GEM+4K (NN-t0.5-RH) with respect to the reference simulation in a +4K climate (we do not look at climate change tendencies).
-Fig. \ref{FigQTRH4Kpr} shows the anomalies in terms of precipitations.
-First, one can notice that the results are worse than in present climate (RMSE drops from 0.651 to 0.976 mm day$^{-1}$ for $q_t$), but the parameterization using RH have better performances (RMSE = 0.845 mm day$^{-1}$).